State Hospital: History

 Carstairs Hospital was constructed between 1936 and 1939.
 Although it was planned and financed as a facility for "mental defectives", it was first used as a military hospital, during the Second World War.
 The War Office relinquished control of the hospital in 1948, when it became the State Institution for Mental Defectives.
 On 1 October 1957 there was a large transfer of 90 criminally insane prisoners from the criminal lunatic department at HM Prison Perth to Carstairs, and this new combined unit became The State Mental Hospital.

 The State Hospitals (Scotland) Act 1994 enabled management of the hospital to be transferred from the Secretary of State for Scotland to NHS Scotland, coming under the control of the State Hospitals Board for Scotland.

 A redevelopment of the hospital was approved by the Scottish Government in September 2007.
 Construction began in April 2008 and the new hospital facilities were officially opened on 26 June 2012.

 Security

-The hospital has an alarm system that is activated if any patient escapes to alert people in the vicinity, including those in the neighbouring town of Lanark, and local villages such as Ravenstruther and Forth.
+The hospital has a siren system that is activated if any patient escapes to alert people in the vicinity, including those in the neighbouring town of Lanark, and local villages such as Ravenstruther and Carnwath.
 The system is tested on the third Thursday of every month at 13:00 when the all clear siren sounds.

 One break out happened in 1976, when two patients, Thomas McCulloch and Robert Mone, murdered a nurse, a patient and a police officer with axes in an escape attempt.